 - Improperly administered tests; and

-There are many ways in which these tests can be inaccurate or administered poorly.
-Law enforcement is held to high standards of evidence gathering, and sometimes these standards are not upheld, either out of the emotion during the arrest, improper training, or some other factor.
-When this occurs, it means the prosecution's case is vulnerable and your lawyer may be able to get the DUI charge dropped altogether.
+There are many ways in which DUI tests can be inaccurate or administered poorly.
+Law enforcement is held to high standards of evidence gathering.
+Sometimes, these standards are not upheld, either out of the emotion during the arrest, improper training, or some other factor.
+When this occurs and it affects the accuracy of field sobriety testing, blood testing, or a breathalyzer, your lawyer may be able to get the DUI charge dropped altogether.

 Your Tampa DUI defense lawyer may question the following: